ZhangDengwei/ACC_Project/re-analysis/02_Comparison_ACC_and_PCPG/README.md

-The results relate to (R)Figures 2B.
+The results relate to (R)Figure 2B.